bburhans/vision/Mail/README.md

 Note that MailFlux and MailStop are intended to be written in Ada but at this time MailFlux is most mature in C++ with a significant Java implementation as well.
-This is because MailFlux has been used in a network programming class at Vermont Technical College where C++ (in the past) and Java (more recently) are the languages known to the students.
+This is because MailFlux has been used in a network programming class at Vermont Technical College where C++ (in the past) and Java (more recently) were the languages known to the students.

 Peter C. Chapin
-peter@pchapin.org
+chapinp@acm.org